Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 ```
 +0: Driver slot number
 +1: Driver segment number, FFh if the driver is embedded within a Nextor
-    or MSX-DOS kernel ROM (always FFh in current version)
+    or MSX-DOS kernel ROM
 +2: Number of drive letters assigned to this driver at boot time
 +3: First drive letter assigned to this driver at boot time (A:=0, etc),
     unused if no drives are assigned at boot time
 +4: Driver flags:
     bit 7: 1 => the driver is a Nextor driver
-           0 => the driver is a MSX-DOS driver
+           0 => the driver is an MSX-DOS driver
-                (embedded within a MSX-DOS kernel ROM)
+                (embedded within an MSX-DOS kernel ROM)
     bits 6-3: Unused, always zero
     bit 2: Always 1 (was "the driver implements the DRV_CONFIG routine" in Nextor 2)
     bit 1: Unused, always zero